Introduction

 (--verify-proofs

-) flag instructs the tool to verify the proof immediately after it is generated (verification can also be performed later using thecargo-zisk verify
+) instructs the tool to verify the proof immediately after it is generated (verification can also be performed later using thecargo-zisk verify

 command).